-It’s been eight years since my diagnosis and just yesterday the doctors told me again that I’m the only person with this disease who lives such a normal life!
-So, to my friend w2ho asked me if I wanted him to keep praying (and to the rest of my faithful friends!), thanks for praying for me—please don’t stop!
+It’s been thirteen years since my diagnosis and just yesterday the doctors told me again that I’m the only person with this disease who lives such a normal life!
+So, to my friend who asked me if I wanted him to keep praying (and to the rest of my faithful friends!), thanks for praying for me—please don’t stop!

 And remember, though you and I are adults, we are still just His little children.
 And with such a kind and generous Father, we should never hesitate to ask again and again for what our hearts desire.
 We don’t have to be afraid of His answer.

 “You do not have because you do not ask” (James 4:2).